Kari Lehtonen: Atlanta Thrashers

 During the 2003–04 season, Lehtonen mostly spent his time with the Chicago Wolves, the Thrashers' American Hockey League (AHL) affiliate, but he was called up for a number of occasions and played four games for the Thrashers, winning all four of them and posting one shutout.
 In the four games with the Thrashers, he posted a .953 save percentage and 1.25 goals against average (GAA).
+He earned his first shutout in the NHL on March 27, 2004, against the Florida Panthers, making 30 saves.

 Lehtonen spent the 2004–05 NHL lockout season with the Wolves, adjusting to the North American playing style.
+He earned the AHL Second All-Star Team recognition that season and was the 2005 Calder Cup finalist.
 After playing 57 games for the Wolves, of which he won 38, posting .929 save percentage and 2.27 GAA, the Thrashers called him up, and Lehtonen started the 2005–06 season as the starting goalie for Atlanta.
+However, he failed to stay healthy for most of the season.
 On the opening night of the 2005–06 season, Lehtonen suffered a serious groin injury when Florida Panthers centre Nathan Horton collided with him.
-The injury sidelined him for 35 games.
+The injury sidelined him for the first half of the season.
 Lehtonen was once again injured on April 6, 2006, when Tampa Bay Lightning forward Chris Dingman collided with him; Lehtonen tried to get to his feet, but sprained his ankle in the process.

 Shortly into the 2006–07 season, Lehtonen broke the Atlanta Thrashers shutout streak record previously held by Michael Garnett.
+The streak lasted 167 minutes and 56 seconds, before it was snapped by P.J.
+Axelsson of the Boston Bruins.
 He also set his career highs in every category.
 AirTran Airways, a low-cost airline, signed Lehtonen as an endorser for the 2006–07 season.
 On February 8, 2007, Lehtonen became the Thrashers franchise leader for wins by a goaltender with 49, surpassing Pasi Nurminen's record of 48.
 On April 12, 2007, Lehtonen was the starting goaltender for the Thrashers in their first Stanley Cup playoff game.
+He played two games in the playoffs losing both of them, where he allowed four goals in the first and allowed seven goals on 35 shots in the second.

 After a rough start to the 2007–08 season, Lehtonen suffered another groin injury on October 18, 2007.
 He would miss 16 games before returning on December 5, 2007.
-He finished the season with a respectable save percentage to go along with four shutouts as the Thrashers failed to qualify for the 2008 playoffs.
+He finished the season with a respectable save percentage of .916 to go along with four shutouts as the Thrashers failed to qualify for the 2008 playoffs.

+In 2009, Lehtonen re-signed with the Atlanta Thrashers to a one-year, $3 million deal, after posting a 19–22–3 record with three shutouts, a 3.06 goals-against average and a .911 save percentage in 46 games for the Thrashers in the 2008–09 season.